makinacorpus/php-query-builder/docs/content/query/schema.md

 // $table is now an instance of MakinaCorpus\QueryBuilder\Schema\Table
 ```

-This API is still experimental, and currently work only with MySQL and derivatives
+This API is still experimental, and currently works only with MySQL and derivatives
 and PostgreSQL.
 Your IDE and browsing the code will give you all methods that you
 should know of easily.
 More documentation will come later.